sfcgeorge/simple-bind/README.md

 # simple-bind

+A simple JS library for binding input fields to output elements.

 I didn't want the bloat of Angular, Ember, React or similar; but I did want some simple binding capabilities:

 * Get JSON from an API and insert it into placeholders in the page.